RaSla/docker-magic/2-docker-compose/py3-scale/README.md

     py3_3   | 172.17.0.7 - - [22/Oct/2019 08:39:48] "GET / HTTP/1.1" 200 -
     py3_4   | 172.17.0.7 - - [22/Oct/2019 08:39:49] "GET / HTTP/1.1" 200 -
 ```
-Here's the output from my docker-compose logs after I curled my application 5 times so it is clear that the round-robin is sent to all 5 web service containers.
+Here's the output from my docker-compose logs after I curled my application 5 times so it is clear that the round-robin is sent to all 4 `py3` docker-containers.

 ### Scale DOWN
-The same way, you can scale our `py3` service from 4 instances to 1 instance.
+The same way, you can scale `py3` service from 4 instances to 1 instance.
 ```bash
 docker-compose scale py3=1